GaryLouisStewart/aws-go/README.md

 How to use this module

-Create a golang file with the following configuration
+Create a golang file with the following configuration in order to take advantage of the functions in this module.
 ```go

 package main